-Who doesn’t love putting on their finest garments that have been freshly cleaned and pressed from the dry cleaner???
+Who doesn’t love putting on their finest garments that have been freshly cleaned and pressed by the dry cleaner???
 I sure do!
 But in my studies and additional research I have learned that many dry cleaners are using some HEAVY DUTY SOLVENTS in the cleaning process.
 Amongst the most commonly used solvent is tetracholoroethylene a.k.a perchloroethylene.

 Now, being a slightly financially strapped med student, taking my garments to an organic dry cleaner isn’t an option at this point (adding it to my goals list!).
-So when I pick up my clothes from the cleaners I refrain from putting them into my closet for a few days and allowing them to hang out somewhere that is well ventilated.
+So when I pick up my clothes from the cleaners I refrain from putting them into my closet for a few days and allowing them to hang out somewhere that is well-ventilated.

-So don’t fret, just hang those dry cleaned clothes in some area of your home that has good ventilation and they’ll be ready for you to rock in a few days!
+So don’t fret, just hang those dry-cleaned clothes in some area of your home that has good ventilation and they’ll be ready for you to rock in a few days!

 Best in Health!